 Psychiatric: Aggressive reaction and anxiety.

-Skin/Appendages: Pruritus, and serious skin reactions including erythema multiforme, AGEP, Stevens-Johnson Syndrome, toxic epidermal necrolysis, and DRESS.
+Skin/Appendages: Pruritus serious skin reactions including erythema multiforme, AGEP, Stevens-Johnson Syndrome, toxic epidermal necrolysis, and DRESS.

-In multiple-dose clinical trials involving more than 3000 patients, 3 patients discontinued therapy because of treatment-related liver enzyme abnormalities and 1 because of a renal function abnormality.
+In multiple-dose clinical trials involving more than 5,000 patients, four patients discontinued therapy because of treatment-related liver enzyme abnormalities and one because of a renal function abnormality.

 Potential Drug-Drug Interaction with Macrolides

 Interactions with digoxin, colchicine or phenytoin have not been reported in clinical trials with azithromycin.
 No specific drug interaction studies have been performed to evaluate potential drug-drug interaction.
 However, drug interactions have been observed with other macrolide products.
 Until further data are developed regarding drug interactions when digoxin, colchicine or phenytoin are used with azithromycin careful monitoring of patients is advised.